 - Aching muscles

-- Muscle cramp
+- Muscle cramps

 - Lack of appetite

-- The feeling of hot and cold
+- Feeling hot and cold

-- Involuntary bristling of hairs or piloerection
+- Involuntary bristling of hairs

 Although these symptoms aren’t life-threatening, they can be quite uncomfortable.